timsewell/faqs-react-experiment/README.md

-Simply download or clone the files in this repo to a folder on a computer that is connected to the internet and has node/npm installed.
+Simply clone the files in this repo to a folder on a computer that is connected to the internet and has node/npm installed.
 In a terminal navigate to the folder and type npm install [enter].

 Once npm has finished installing the dependencies, type npm start [enter] and a browser window should open with the app running.